Bridge that plugs

 This module re-exports

-Use them to obtain access to the GraalVM directly, if you only
+Use them to obtain directly, if you trust the provider of those APIs.

 This table lists all of the module exported APIs